Resolving the interstellar medium in the nuclear region of two z=5.78 quasar host galaxies with ALMA: Analysis and Discussion

 Based on the [C II] and dust continuum intensity maps, we compare the surface brightnesses as a function of radius in the nuclear region of the two systems (Figure 8).
-We also include ULAS J1319+0950 in the comparison, which is another FIR luminous quasar-starburst system and spatially resolved with ALMA in [C II] and dust continuum emission at a similar resolution (\citealp{shao17},see Section 1).
-The continuum flux densities we obtained in this work is consistent with the previous measurements with the low resolution Cycle 0 data within the calibration uncertainties (Wang et al. 2013).
-Here we scale the continuum intensity map (Figure 1 and 4) to have a total emission equal to the FIR luminosity derived in \citet{wang13}.
+We also include ULAS J1319+0950 in the comparison, which is another FIR luminous quasar-starburst system and spatially resolved in [C II] and dust continuum emission at a similar resolution in our ALMA Cycle 1 program (\citealp{shao17},see Section 1).
+Here we scale the continuum intensity map (Figure 1) with a factor of $\rm L_{FIR}/S_{con}$, where $\rm L_{FIR}$ is the FIR luminosity derived in \citet{wang13} assuming dust temperature of 47 K and emissivity index of $\rm \beta=1.6$ \citep{beelen06}, and $\rm S_{con}$ is the total continuum flux density close to the [C II] frequency in Table 1.
 This convert the monochromatic continuum map to a map of surface brightness of the FIR emission.
 We calculate the mean [C II] and FIR surface brightnesses within the rings at central radii of 0$''$, 0.1$''$, 0.2$''$, 0.3$''$, 0.4$''$, 0.5$''$, 0.6$''$ and a ring width of 0.1$''$.
-The scale of 0.1$''$ corresponds to a physical size of 0.576 kpc for ULAS J1319+0950, and 0.595 kpc for SDSS J0129$-$0035 and SDSS J1044$-$0125.
-The error bars represent the standard deviation of the pixel values in each ring.
+The scale of 0.1$''$ corresponds to a physical size of 0.58 kpc for ULAS J1319+0950, and 0.60 kpc for SDSS J0129$-$0035 and SDSS J1044$-$0125.
+The symbols and error bars shown in Figure 8 represent the mean and standard deviation of the pixel values in each ring.
 The [C II]-to-FIR surface brightness ratios are also plotted in the right panel of Figure 8.
-We model the surface brightness with an exponential light profile, convolved with the synthesized beam, and fitted to the data.
+We model the surface brightness with an exponential disk in the 2-dimensional image plane with a S\'{e}rsic index of n=1.
+We then convolve the model with the synthesized beam, calculate the mean surface brightnesses of the model in each ring described above, and fit these mean values to the data.
 The models are shown as dashed lines in Figure 8.
 They suggest that the [C II] and dust emission in the nuclear region of the quasar host galaxies follow an exponential light profile.
 The resolved surface brightness ratios between the [C II] and FIR dust emission range from 0.0001 to 0.001 within the central region where both [C II] and dust continuum are detected.